I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Joining the Jacobites

-Simon Fraser saw one route to regaining his position and wealth and that was to join up with the exiled members of the Clan Stuart who were living in France.
+Simon Fraser saw one way of regaining his position and wealth and that was to join up with the exiled members of the Clan Stuart who were living in France.
 James II of England and Ireland was also James VII of Scotland.
 The last Catholic monarch of the British Isles, he was deposed in 1688 and went into exile in France.
 Using the Latin name for James, Jacobus, he and his supporters were known as Jacobites, and they plotted to return and regain the throne.

 Fraser had been in an alliance with the Protestant crowned heads of England, Scotland, and Ireland, William and Mary.
 However, the Stuarts were Catholics.